henningBunk/advent-of-code-2021/README.md

 Also, the runtime is pretty slow since it's a brute force approach. ~~But right now I don't feel like optimizing.~~ Found the trick with the triangle numbers.
 Which reduced the runtime from 5s to 100ms, not using higher order function reduced it further to 30ms.

 ###  [Day 8](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day08/Day08.kt)
+I struggled with this one.
+I chose the wrong datatype to store my remaining candidates for each segment.
+I used an array of strings and for the operations I used char arrays.
+Here I got hugely confused with Kotlin's Array<Char> and CharArray.
+Afterwards I read the docs and am wiser now :)
+I refactored my solution now that it is easier to read and more concise but it is still my original logic.
+I would like to implement it again using sets because I think that's way more appropriate.
+Also would like to test out a solution of a colleague who didn't decode the pattern but immediately determined the value of the codes.

+Great and interesting day!

 ###  [Day 9](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day09/Day09.kt)
 ###  [Day 10](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day10/Day10.kt)
 ###  [Day 11](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day11/Day11.kt)